hurik/impact-astar-for-entities/README.md

 3 5 8
 ```

-* speed

-	The velocity which will be used to follow the path.
+* speed: The velocity which will be used to follow the path.

-* alignOnNearestTile

-	If activated (true) and the entity stops between tiles, it will automatically align on the nearest tile.
+* alignOnNearestTile: If activated (true) and the entity stops between tiles, it will automatically align on the nearest tile.

 **drawPath(r, g, b, a, lineWidth)**

 Draw the calculated path.

-* r, g and b

-	The color of the path.
+* r, g and b: The color of the path.

-* a

-	Alpha value of the color.
+* a: Alpha value of the color.

-* lineWidth

-	The width of the line ...
+* lineWidth: The width of the line ...

 ## Live demo
 Check out: [http://www.hurik.de/impact-astar-for-entities/](http://www.hurik.de/impact-astar-for-entities/)

 ### Info
-* Green player

-	is controled by clicking on the maps.
+* The green player is controled by clicking on the maps.
 It can't go through the obstacles, except the one in the middle.
 Check the player.js how it works ...

-* Red enemy

-	follows the player.
+* The red enemy follows the player.
 Every 2 seconds it calculates the path to the player.
 It cannot pass every obstacle.
 Check the enemy.js how it works ...

-* Blue enemy

-	follows the player.
+* The blue enemy follows the player.
 Every 4 seconds his path is updated.
 It can pass the obstacles and it cannot move diagonal.
 Check the enemy2.js how it works ...

 ## Example